mdn/content/files/en-us/web/css/css_functions/index.md

 Functions can take multiple arguments, which are formatted similarly to CSS property values.
 Whitespace is allowed, but they are optional inside the parentheses.
 In some functional notations multiple arguments are separated by commas, while others use spaces.

-> **Note:** These CSS value functions are used as property values.
-The four [functional pseudo-classes](/en-US/docs/Web/CSS/Pseudo-classes#functional_pseudo-classes) are not value functions, so are not included.
-[Linguistic pseudo-classes](/docs/Web/CSS/Pseudo-classes#linguistic_pseudo-classes) and several [tree-structural pseudo-classes](/en-US/docs/Web/CSS/Pseudo-classes#tree-structural_pseudo-classes) also require parameter values, but are not value functions.
-Parentheses in [conditional at-rules](/en-US/docs/Web/CSS/At-rule#conditional_group_rules) are groupings, not functions.
+> **Note:** The CSS value functions are used as property values and should not be confused with pseudo-classes.
+The [functional pseudo-classes](/en-US/docs/Web/CSS/Pseudo-classes#functional_pseudo-classes), [linguistic pseudo-classes](/docs/Web/CSS/Pseudo-classes#linguistic_pseudo-classes), and several [tree-structural pseudo-classes](/en-US/docs/Web/CSS/Pseudo-classes#tree-structural_pseudo-classes) require parameter values, but they're not value functions.
+The [conditional at-rules](/en-US/docs/Web/CSS/At-rule#conditional_group_rules) are also not value functions; the parentheses are used for groupings.

 ## Transform functions